hu4132231/api-testing-practice/README.md

 # Reqres API Testing Project

 ## Project Overview
-This project is a simple API testing practice project using Reqres public API and Postman.
+This project is a simple API testing practice project using Postman and Reqres public API.

 The purpose of this project is to practice:
 - API request and response validation